 LA has a reputation for being a very violent and dangerous City.
 However, this reputation is largely outdated.
 While the City still has its problems with Crime it’s a far cry from the dark days of the ’80s early ’90s which were almost all-out war in certain districts.

 Parts of the city are still considered “No Go” areas but the reality is you would be almost certainly fine if you ventured into these districts.
-But as there is very little there of much interest to a tourist we really don’t advise visiting the less “refined” areas much.
-There is so much to see and do in the touristic neighbourhoods we don’t see the need to walk the streets of Skid Row and Compton…even though the worst you might face is a little petty crime!
+But as there is very little of much interest to a tourist in these areas, we really don’t advise visiting the less “refined” areas much.
+There is so much to see and do in the touristic neighborhoods we don’t see the need to walk the streets of Skid Row and Compton…even though the worst you might face is a little petty crime!

-As for the more tourist focused areas, there is little to worry about.
+As for the more tourist-focused areas, there is little to worry about.
 They are perfectly safe.
-It’s a big built up urban area so there will ALWAYS be opportunistic crime.
+It’s a big built-up urban area so there will ALWAYS be opportunistic crime.
 But all it takes is a little street smarts to avoid this.
-Venturing into quiet dark back streets alone while flashing expensive jewellery is asking for trouble.
+Venturing into quiet dark back streets alone while flashing expensive jewelry is asking for trouble.
 Stick to busy well-lit areas and you will almost certainly have no trouble.
 And that’s at night, during the day you are very unlikely to encounter any trouble at all.

 Pickpockets will always operate in areas like these so valuables should be kept secure.
 But these are by no means L.A. problems.
 They exist the world over and L.A. is not a particularly troubled city anymore.
 Our advice is simply to take sensible precautions, as you would in any major city, and simply enjoy the sights and sounds of this fantastic city!

 Read our in-depth Transport Guide here